MicrosoftDocs/SupportArticles-docs/support/windows-client/high-availability/high-availability-overview.md

 ---
 # High Availability documentation

 The topics in this section provide solutions and scenario guides to help you troubleshoot and self-solve High Availability-related issues.
-The topics are divided into subcategories.
 Browse the content or use the search feature to find relevant content.

-## High Availability sub categories
+## High Availability sub category

 - Nested Virtualization